 Jason may have committed a number of offences against his grandmother depending upon how he stole the money.
 He could possibly be charged with theft, fraud, or both.

 - Theft is committed when a person knowingly takes or uses the property of another person without his or her consent, and intends to deprive that person of the property temporarily or permanently.

 - Fraud is committed when a person uses deceit, lying, or other fraudulent means to defraud the public or any individual of property, money, or valuable security.

 For more information on other forms of financial abuse, please see Financial Abuse.

 Eileen is concerned about Jason’s reaction.
 She thinks he will keep trying to come back to her house and this frightens her.
 How can she use the law to make Jason stay away?

 Eileen can apply for court orders which tell Jason to stay away.
 If Jason doesn’t stay away, he can be punished.
 For example, Eileen could try to get an order under the Protection Against Family Violence Act.
 She will need to show that actual physical violence or property damage had been committed or threatened or that Jason had committed an act or threatened to commit an act which made Eileen reasonably fear that property damage or violence would occur.
 Financial abuse is not included in the definition of family violence but confinement, stalking and sexual abuse are.
-On the other hand, Eileen can use the mechanism of a restraining order or a peace bond.
+On the other hand, Eileen can apply for a restraining order or a peace bond.